baldoinov/baldoinov/README.md

 # About Me

 :technologist: &nbsp; I'm an economics student with a passion for tech and data.
-I put the best of my abilities to generate value from the `Python + Data` combination and leavarege results.
+I put the best of my abilities to generate value from the `Python + Data` combination and leavarege company results.
 Beyond Python, I also know how to work with SQL, and SAS programming.
 <br/>

 :student: &nbsp; Curiosity: I'm always learning!
 You can check what I've been reading [here](https://github.com/baldoinov/text-books). <br/>